analizo/analizo/INSTALL.md

      on your system.

 You will find the instructions to install Analizo Debian package below.
-All of the steps must be performed as root user:
+All of the steps must be performed as =root= user:

 1) Create a file /etc/apt/sources.list.d/analizo.list file with the following
 contents: